pulibrary/rdss-handbook/globus_curators.md

 ## Creating AWS IAM Keys for Curators
 1. Visit princeton.edu/aws and log in
-1. Click on the IAM Unser services
+1. Click on the IAM User services
 1. Click on the Users on the left hand side
 1. Click Add User in the top right
 1. Fill in User Name with `pdc-<netid>`